MarinaGRey/Pac_Man_Reinforcement_Learning/README.md

 Welcome to the repository for our Pac-Man autonomous agent projects!
 This repository contains two main practice folders: Practice_1 and Practice_2, each with their own set of files and objectives.

 This project was awarded first place in the class competition of Machine Learning I at UC3M.
-In collaboration with Marina Gómez Rey ([GitHub Profile](https://github.com/MarinaGRey)).
+In collaboration with María Ángeles Magro Garrote ([GitHub Profile](https://github.com/mariamagro)).
 Note that only our code has been updated, not all class materials.

 ## Overview